FuelCycleFIT/fcci2017.github.io_old_bkp/_pages/how_to/git.md

 where *remote* correspond to the name you have give to your cloud clone (remote) -- usually *origin*.

-### Submiting you modification to the Organisation repository
+### Submitting you modification to the Organisation repository
-To submit a set a change, that you considere as finalyse you have to issue a Pull Request (PR).
-TO do it, you need to go on github using your favorite browser, go into you cloud clone of the repository, switch to the branch and then clic on pull request.
+To submit a set a change, that you considerer as finalise you have to issue a Pull Request (PR).
+TO do it, you need to go on GitHub using your favorite browser, go into you cloud clone of the repository, switch to the branch and then click on pull request.
-The pull request will be on the Orgonisation repository from you cloud copy of the repository.
+The pull request will be on the Organisation repository from you cloud copy of the repository.
 You may want to add some comment to explain you change.
-Then your collaborator will review your modification, discuss them, and when every body get to agree on them they will be merged into the `master` branch of the origanisation repository.
+Then your collaborator will review your modification, discuss them, and when every body get to agree on them they will be merged into the `master` branch of the organisation repository.

 As long as a Pull Request from one of your cloud clone branch is not merge, all new commits push from you local copy to your cloud copy will be automatically